catherinedevlin/mpwfw_exercises/README.md

 mpwfw_exercises
 ===============

-IPython Notebooks with code exercises for the Midwest Python Workshop for women and their friends
+IPython Notebooks with code exercises for the Midwest Python Workshop for women and their friends.

+Materials are based on those developed for the [Boston Python Workshop](http://bostonpythonworkshop.com/) and, like them, are available under the [Creative Commons by-sa license](http://creativecommons.org/licenses/by-sa/3.0/).

 nbviewer links to view the notebooks: